vincelwt/RaspberryCast/README.md

 ```
 http://<your-Pi-ip>:2020/remote
 ```
-To use your mobile device as a remote, you can "Add to homescreen" this page.
+"Add to homescreen" this page is recommended

 ## Use with PopcornTime

 Use the following version: https://popcorntime.io/

-First, you need to enable the PopcornTime support in the extensions options
+First, you need to enable the PopcornTime support in the extension options

 1. When the selected movie/show is playing click "u" (keyboard).
 2. Open your browser, click on the extension and paste the URL in the textbox (ctrl-v).